-Beginning when I was very young, around seven, I had a lot of existential angst.
+Beginning when I was eight years old, I had a lot of existential angst.
 I grew horrified whenever I remembered that I had no idea why I lived or what I was supposed to spend my life doing.
 For a few years, I saw no way out of the problem.
 Eventually, I realized that I might feed the snake its own tail by spending my life trying to find some purpose for myself and more generally for the universe.
 Even if I wasn't sure if there really was a grand purpose or if it was discoverable, I figured there was, somewhat tautologically, nothing better that I could do with my life than search for it.
 I reasoned (I don't quite recall how) that in practice, the best way to make progress towards discovering the meaning of life was to try to understand and improve human intelligence.
 Hence my intention, starting from about age twelve, of doing scientific research on the mind, of becoming either a neuroscientist or a psychologist.

 Fast-forward to March 3rd, 2009, when I was nineteen, and I was talking about these matters to a friend of mine named Alex Woods.
 Alex, a Christian, pressed me on what it could mean for the universe to have a purpose if that purpose didn't originate in the intention of some thinking being, like God.
 How could an atheist like me even consider the possiblity of the universe having a purpose?
 I was forced to do a great deal of soul-searching.
 Four days later, on March 7, I sent Alex the following email, which remains an accurate representation of how I think about these issues.